-We have communicated with suppliers potentially affected by our Conflict Minerals Policy and compliance efforts as identified through our RCOI process our expectation that they assist us in complying with our efforts related to our conflict minerals program, including obtaining information to support chain of custody of the 3TG identified in our products.
+We have communicated with suppliers potentially affected by our Conflict Minerals Policy and compliance efforts, as identified through our RCOI process, our expectation that they assist us in complying with our conflict minerals program, including obtaining information to identify the source and support chain of custody of the 3TG identified in our products.
 We have provided suppliers access to our Conflict Minerals Policy through the website above or upon request.
 In addition, we have developed internal protocols and procedures for engaging with suppliers who fail to comply, or inadequately comply, with our conflict minerals compliance efforts.

-Identify and assess risks in the supply chain
+Identify and Assess Risks in the Supply Chain

-We surveyed 23 suppliers whom we identified as potentially providing materials or components containing 3TG supporting our manufacturing operations during the Reporting Period.
-Of these, over 91% responded to our survey requests, the majority of which through a CFSI template.
+We surveyed eight suppliers identified as potentially providing materials or components containing 3TG supporting our manufacturing operations during the Reporting Period, all of whom responded to our survey requests through the CFSI Template.

 We reviewed survey responses that we received to determine which of them required further engagement based on our risk assessment parameters.
 All completed surveys and other responses were reviewed for completeness and consistency of information.
-We performed further due diligence and engagement with suppliers as necessary based upon our risk assessment parameters to obtain additional information, complete information or clarification.
+We performed further due diligence and engagement with suppliers as necessary based upon our risk assessment parameters to obtain additional information or request clarification.
 Also, if a supplier responded at the product level that they were sourcing 3TG from the DRC Region and provided a smelter list, we verified that the smelters they identified as sourcing 3TG from the DRC Region were certified conflict-free through the CFSI.
-For those suppliers in which we did not receive a response, we sent secondary inquiries to request that a response be provided.
-Ultimately, we are relying on supplier responses to provide us with the information about the source of 3TG contained in the components supplied to us.
+Ultimately, we rely on suppliers to provide us with the information about the source of 3TG contained in the components supplied to us.